-Administration expenses increased by \$18.7 million, or 43.5%, in 2018 compared to 2017.
-This increase was mainly driven by one-time separation costs related to our former CEO's retirement, including higher stock-based compensation expense in connection with accelerated vesting of equity awards, higher consulting fees, as well as costs added as a result of the Numerex acquisition.
+Administration expenses in 2019 decreased by \$12.6 million, or 21.1%, to \$47.1 million compared to 2018.
+Administration expense in 2018 included one-time separation costs related to our former CEO's retirement, including higher stock-based compensation expense in connection with accelerated vesting of equity awards and higher consulting fees.

-Administration expenses included stock-based compensation expense and related social taxes of \$7.2 million in 2018 compared to \$5.3 million in 2017.
+Administration expenses included stock-based compensation expense and related social taxes of \$6.0 million in 2019 compared to \$6.8 million in 2018.